Impact of GST: Invoice, Simplified Tax System and Reduce Compliance Burden

 ● E-Commerce

 GST reformation is one of the major reasons for the e-commerce sector in India to be on a growth trajectory.
-The Tax Collection at Source (TCS) is 1% for e-commerce businesses attempting to regulate tax collection for domestic and international companies.
-However, this TCS is not highly liked by e-commerce businesses, and new changes are expected in the future.
+In particular, the Tax Collection at Source (TCS) is 1% for e-commerce businesses attempting to regulate tax collection for domestic and international companies.
+However, e-commerce businesses do not highly favor this TCS, and they expect new changes in the future.

 ● Start-Ups